What is in this leaflet

 - If you forget to take RISPERDAL, take the missed dose as soon as you remember instead of your next dose.
 Then go back to taking it as you would normally.

 - Do not take a double dose to make up for the one you missed.

-- If you forget to take RISPERDAL for 5 days or more, tell your doctor before starting your medicine again.
+- If you forget to take RISPERDAL for a number of days or more, tell your doctor before starting your medicine again.